sinhp/sinhp.github.io/_talks/2019-06-20-2-Categorical-Comprehension-Construction-and-Fibration-of-Toposes.md

 5. Igor Bakovic.
 “Some properties of Fib as a fibred 2-category”,93rd Peripatetic Seminar on Sheaves andLogic, University of Cambridge, 2012
 6. Mitchell Buckley.
 “Fibred 2-categories and bicategories”,Journal of Pure and Applied Algebra218, 2014,pp. 1034–1074.
 7. Steven Vickers.
 “Sketches for arithmetic universes”, 2016,Journal of Logic and Analysis Accepted for publication June 2018.URL: https://arxiv.org/abs/1608.01559
 8. Steven Vickers.
-“Arithmetic universes and classifying toposes”,Cahiers de Topologie et GéométrieDiférentielle Catégoriques58(4):213–248, 2017.https://arxiv.org/abs/1701.04611
+“Arithmetic universes and classifying toposes”,Cahiers de Topologie et Géométrie Différentielle Catégoriques58(4):213–248, 2017.https://arxiv.org/abs/1701.04611
 9. Sina Hazratpour and Steven Vickers.
 “Fibrations of AU-contexts beget fibrations of toposes”Sub-mitted to Theory and Application of Categories (TAC) 2020.URL: https://arxiv.org/abs/1808.08291
 10. Sina Hazratpour.
 “A logical study of some 2-categorical aspects of toposes”,PhD thesis, University ofBirmingham, 2020